dandeliondeathray/DandelionWebSockets.jl/README.md

 Thank you to @alessandrousseglioviretta for bringing up this issue.

+## Note on SSL
+This package requires version 0.5.2 or earlier of MbedTLS, the SSL package used by requests.
+This is because of change in behaviour since version 0.5.3 in MbedTLS, which causes reads and writes to block.

 ## Releases and Julia
 This package is now registered with Julias package manager.
 Please only use version 0.1.1 and higher.
 Version 0.1.0 contains three serious bugs, which were fixed for 0.1.1.